AnushkaPriyadarshini/Budget-Allocation-App/README.md

+Welcome to the Budget Allocation App!
+This app helps you manage and track your expenses, set budget goals, and visualize your spending habits.
 # React + Vite
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: